W <===

 227: Was Blue Velvet, fancy Vietnamese

-225: The designer discount shop Gabay's
+225: Crab du Jour was the designer discount shop

-221: Senor Pollo ("Mister Chicken"),
+221: Was Senor Pollo ("Mister Chicken"),

-Peruvian, was Rancho El Girasol ("Sunflower Ranch"),
+Peruvian, before that Rancho El Girasol ("Sunflower Ranch"),

 Mexican featuring mariachis.
 Was Prince Fruit & Vegetable.